AllTheSquares/Mario-steals-your-liver/README.md

 # Mario steals your liver
 Program built on Python that makes the joke image/video on the internet into a real program.

-This brannch contains a Windows executable as was created by PyInstaller.
+This branch contains a Windows executable as was created by PyInstaller.
 If you want the source Python scripts, please check main.

 Warnings:
 - A distorted audio file of the meme in question will play.
 Please lower your computer's volume. :)